cquilezg/pitest-helper/README.md

 Are you experiencing problems with the plugin?
 Do you have any suggestion?
 You can create an issue at the [Plugin Site](https://github.com/cquilezg/pitest-helper/issues)

-PITest logo used in this plugin was created by Ling Yeung.

 <!-- Plugin description end -->

 # Index